Kneckter/DiscordRoleBot/README.md

 If it finds an expired role, it will remove it and notify the admins.
 If it finds a role that will expire in less than 5 days, it will notify the user through DM and the admins in their channel.
 If it cannot find a user in the server that matches the ID in the database, it will notify the admins.

+# DONATIONS

+The donations settings for processing PayPal webhooks is still a WIP.

+# LEGACY DATA:

+This bot moved from SQLite to MySQL at version 1.0.3.
+If you have temp role data in a SQLite file, the bot will migrate that data to the new DB during its initial setup.